Job Title: Administrative Assistant - Asset Management

 Essential Job Functions

-- Perform administrative and secretarial assignments with minimal direction for department director level administrator.
+- Perform administrative and secretarial assignments with minimal direction for Capital Asset Manager.
 May include support for others in department as well.

 - Create finished documents from notes or outlines, including letters, memos, project summaries, meeting agendas, meeting minutes, spreadsheets, and presentations.